fadasr/fadasr.github.io/_posts/2018-11-25-secure-one-way-hash-functions.md

 ## secure one-way hash functions

-hash functions take as an input an arbitrary length message and produce a fixed size result.
+hash functions (aka pseudo-random functions) take as an input an arbitrary length message and produce a fixed size result.
 The hash result is also known as the digest or the fingerprint.

 ![](https://fadasr.github.io/images/hash.png)